JudythG/Common-Phrases/README.md

 1. matching_tokens.txt - human readable
 2. matching_tokens_json.txt - JSON file

+## Future Work
+* Make the program Object Oriented.
+Variables that relate to the poem as a whole should be class variables, not passed as parameters.
+* Allow users to select any poem from The Poetry DB.
+* Allow users to select a poem, in the appropriate JSON format, from a file.
+To be honest, the main reason to make this change is to I can run Allen Ginsberg's 'Howl' through.
+* There is a potential bug with regular expressions if the snippet contains a metacharacter.
+Fix it.
+* When there are multiple snippets that all return the same lines, merge them down to one snippet.
+* When searching 1-word tokens, lines are returned that contain that word within another word.
+* The function find_all_snippets_on_a_line is O(n-squared).
+The frequency distribution for each snippet could be added to snippet_idx_map.
+Then only snippets that have the same frequency distribution would be compared.
+Also, if the frequency distribution equals 1, do not look for matches for that snippet's lines.

+### Ideas for Merging Snippets
+1. Snippets that are part of a phrase could be merged into one longer phrase.
+For example, the repeated line "I'm with you in Rockland" from 'Howl' would generate a dozen snippets including "I'm with you", "with you in", and "you in Rockland".
+The snippet replacing all of those could be the entire phrase "I'm with you in Rockland".
+2. Alternately, longer snippets could be merged down to a shorter phrase or word.
+For example, in 'I Sing the Body Electric' both 'the Soul' and 'Soul' return the same lines.
+These two phrases could be merged down to 'Soul'.
+Similarly, a snippet containing a word without punctuation could be preferred to one containing a word with punctuation.
+For example, a search on 'as' returns line 193 (word 'has'): Your mother—is she living? have you been much with her? and has she been much with you?

 ## Sources
 * [Natural Language Processing with Python](http://www.nltk.org/book/) for information on using NLTK
 * [Python Documentation](https://docs.python.org/3/)